joeldevlearning/cwm-js-series-2018/2-end-of-night-2-project/doc/meeting-1-outline.md

-# 0. Meeting #1 Outline
+#Meeting #1 Outline

 ### 0.1 - Variables and Functions, Living Together!

 #### Declare a variable (`var`, `let`, `const`)
-ES5 had var, which was function-scoped (leading to a behavior called "hoisting") ES6 has let (not hoisted) and const (protected by copy-on-write), which are block-scoped
+ES5 had var, which was function-scoped (leading to a behavior called "hoisting")

+ES6 has let (not hoisted) and const (protected by copy-on-write), which are block-scoped

-	can only declare let/const ONCE in a single scope, else error can't be used before being declared (in line order of source code) var in contrast has no protections; silently redeclared
+can only declare let/const ONCE in a single scope, else error

+can't be used before being declared (in line order of source code)

+var in contrast has no protections; silently redeclared

 const specifically has an extra protection - you cannot redeclare it (but you can redeclare a const object's properties)

 Simple rule: If you want reassignment, use let; if you don't, use const

 we'll use let and const regularly from now on... block scoping is simpler to reason about

 #### Declare a function in a variable